Sault Ste. Marie Area

 - first section built: Maki Road to Goulais Avenue on November 23, 1974

 - whole section officially opened on September 21, 1975 at a ceremony at Gros Cap before a crowd of approximately 150 people

 - first New Year's outing was held in 1975

 - helped to establish the Sault Trails Action Committee (STAC) to plan and build the SSM HUB Trail.

-The Saulteaux Voyageur Trail Club schedules over 30 outings a year including hikes, trail maintenance, snowshoes, bushwhack skiis and backpacking.
+The Saulteaux Voyageur Trail Club schedules many public outings a year including hikes, trail maintenance, snowshoes, and occasionally bushwhack skiing.
 You do NOT have to be fit to participate!
 We schedule several outings a year for small children and/or beginners.
 If in doubt, call the leader.
 He/She will be most willing to let you know how long you can expect to be out and what kind of terrain you may be covering.
 Then decide if that particular outing is for you.
 Come out and try us out!
 You are more than welcome!

 Saulteaux Club Outings (outside of Sault Ste.
 Marie area are marked with an *)

 For all outings, bring water, fly repellent, a lunch, and dress appropriately.
 Be prepared to sign an Assumption of Risk Agreement.
 Unless otherwise indicated, these outings are all a Level 2, slow (according to Hike Ontario recommended ratings.)
-Meeting location addresses: Goodlife building, 589 Second Line East (in parking lot on Second Line side); Market Mall 275 Second Line West (in parking lot on Korah Road corner); Churchill Plaza 150 Churchill Blvd., near Beer Store (on Trunk Road between Lake and Wellington).
+Meeting location addresses: Goodlife building, 589 Second Line East (in parking lot on Second Line side); Market Mall 275 Second Line West (in parking lot near Korah Road corner); Wellington Square Mall parking lot (nearest the corner of Trunk Road and South Market Street).

 Check out this 2012 video from Shaw TV about the Saulteaux Club: